 My approach.
 I spend the time with my patients I think they need to receive the proper diagnosis and treatment.
 Many of my patients tell me their previous physicians have never taken the time to listen to them.
 When appropriate, much of my treatment is counseling in self-help measures and proper lifestyle.
 I know about the proper use of herbal medicines and supplements.

 Costs and insurance.
-As I describe at length, the current system pays physicians to do things to patients, not to take the time to figure out what's wrong and what to do about it.
+The current system pays physicians to do things to patients, not to take the time to figure out what’s wrong and what to do about it.
 Because I spend more time with patients than most, patients are responsible for paying in full at each visit.
 Except for patients with Medicare or workers compensation, I do not bill insurance directly but will assist you in recovering the maximum insurance reimbursement.

 - Routine follow-up visits: usually $125 but may be $195 (or very rarely more) for unusually long visits